-Unpaid LeaveTo provide for instances when a staff member must be absence for a reason other than paid sick, personal, vacation, military or sabbatical leave or qualified Family Medical Leave (FMLA), staff members are responsible for submitting requests for unpaid leave to Human Resources at least two weeks prior to the dates of leave, using the Request for Unpaid Leave of Absence.For instances where the request for unpaid leave falls within 2 weeks of the dates of leave, the staff member shall use the Retroactive Request for Unpaid Leave.
+Unpaid LeaveTo provide for instances when a staff member must be absent for a reason other than paid sick, personal, vacation, military or sabbatical leave or qualified Family Medical Leave (FMLA), staff members are responsible for submitting requests for unpaid leave to Human Resources at least two weeks prior to the dates of leave, using the Unpaid leave request form.For instances where the request for unpaid leave falls within 2 weeks of the dates of leave, the staff member shall use the Retroactive unpaid leave form.

 - The birth, adoption, or placement of a child in foster care

 - The care of a spouse, child, or parent with a serious medical condition

 - A serious medical condition of the employee

 - Service member Family Leave

 - Qualifying Exigency Leave for Military Family Leave